Image Inspired by the Creative Play Therapist

 According to psychologist Daniel Goleman, “emotions are, in essence, impulses to act, the instant plans for handling life that evolution has instilled in us.”

-In his book Emotional Intelligence, Goleman tells us that anger causes blood to flow to our hands, making it easier for us to strike an enemy or hold a weapon.
-Our heart rate speeds up and a rush of hormones—including adrenaline – create a surge of energy strong enough to take “vigorous action.”
+In his book “Emotional Intelligence,” Goleman tells us that anger causes blood to flow to our hands, making it easier for us to strike an enemy or hold a weapon.
+Our heart rate speeds up, and a rush of hormones—including adrenaline—creates a surge of energy strong enough to take “vigorous action.”

 The purpose of anger

-Similarly, when we are angry, there are usually other emotions hidden beneath the surface.
-It’s easy to see a person’s anger but can be difficult to see the underlying feelings the anger is protecting.
+Similarly, when we’re angry, there can be other emotions hidden beneath the surface.
+It’s easy to see a person’s anger, but it can be difficult to see the underlying feelings the anger is protecting.

 Dave’s story points out an important concept.
-As Susan David, Ph.D., author of Emotional Agility says, “Our raw feelings can be the messengers we need to teach us things about ourselves and can prompt insights into important life directions.”
-Her point is there is something more below the surface of our anger.
+As Susan David, Ph.D., author of “Emotional Agility,” says, “Our raw feelings can be the messengers we need to teach us things about ourselves and can prompt insights into important life directions.”

 Anger as a protector of raw feelings

-3 tips for listening to anger
+Three tips for listening to anger

 One of the most difficult things about listening to a child or lover’s anger, especially when it’s directed at us, is that we become defensive.
 We want to fight back as our own anger boils to the surface.
 If this happens, we get in a heated verbal battle which leaves both parties feeling misunderstood and hurt.
 Here are three powerful tips for listening to anger.

-1. Don’t take it personally
+- Don’t take it personally

-One of the ways I do this is by becoming curious of why they’re angry.
-It’s much easier for me to become defensive, but I’ve found thinking, “Wow, this person is angry, why is that?” leads me on a journey to seeing the raw emotions they are protecting and actually brings us closer together.
+Your partner or child’s anger is usually not about you.
+It’s about their feelings.
+To not take someone else’s anger personally requires a high level of emotional intelligence.
+One of the ways I do this is to become curious about why they’re angry.
+It’s much easier to become defensive, but I’ve found thinking, “Wow, this person is angry, why is that?” leads me on a journey to discover the dreams or feelings within the anger.
+This brings us closer together.

-2. Don’t EVER tell your partner to “calm down”
+- Don’t EVER tell your partner to “calm down”

-3. Identify the obstacle
+- Identify the obstacle

 Anger is often caused by an obstacle blocking a goal.
 For example, if your partner’s goal is to feel special on their birthday and their family member missing their special day makes them angry, identifying the obstacle will give you insight into why they’re angry.

-It’s your job to understand and sit with them in it.
+It’s your job to understand and sit with your partner in their anger (unless it’s blended with any of the Four Horsemen or constitutes abusive behavior).
 By doing so, you will not only help them to understand their anger, but you will become closer to them in the process.

-The Marriage Minute is a new email newsletter from The Gottman Institute that will improve your marriage in 60 seconds or less.
+The Marriage Minute is our email newsletter that will improve your marriage in 60 seconds or less.
 Got a minute?
 Sign up below.